wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 - upload the code to CodePen
 - use Parcel

-Let's start by gettin Parcel running.
+Let's start by getting Parcel running.
 In the terminal, run the `npm init` command.

 ![](@attachment/Clipboard_2020-05-23-09-09-31.png) 9:17

-You need to put a package name (which you can call anything, Wes chose `dogrecipes`) and then you just keep hitting enter to accept the default for the next few questions, as shown aboev.
+You need to put a package name (which you can call anything, Wes chose `dogrecipes`) and then you just keep hitting enter to accept the default for the next few questions, as shown above.

 Once the package is finished installing, run `npm install parcel-bundler` in the terminal to install Parcel.